-Rolling Hills Preparatory School
+Rolling Hills Prep School

-Rolling Hills Prep School was established as an independent not-for-profit school in 1981.
+RHP was established as an independent not-for-profit school to prepare young people for success and happiness in college and beyond.
+RHP was founded in 1981.
 The founders wished to create "an academic powerhouse with a soul," believing firmly that, given talented, committed teachers, passionate about their disciplines and supportive of the whole child, a school can prepare young people for success and happiness in college and beyond without burning them out in the process.

 In 1994, as part of its continuing commitment to program improvements, the school adopted the Four Pillars as guiding principles: Disciplined Minds, Sound Character, Healthy Bodies, and Creative Spirits.
 The innovative Outdoor Education program grew during the 1990s.
 It was implemented in its current form, taking students from every grade level to a week-long outdoor adventure during the past decade.
 The school has continually sought to add new and creative programs, such as computer science.